-- Responsibilities and duties include but are not limited to the following: - ➤ Coordinate and direct fuels crewmembers in daily fuels reduction, chipping, and wildland fire fighting operations and assignments. - > Supervise the fuels crew in meeting standards for safety and productivity. - Organize and prepare the fuels crew for a variety of projects and wildland fire fighting assignments. - Ensure that the fuels crew meets and maintains minimum training qualifications as set by the Fire District and the National Wildland Coordination Group, including physical fitness. - Track and report fuels crew hours.
-Approve and submit crew time sheets to Fuels Reduction Battalion Chief or Fuels Management Officer at end of pay period. - ➤ Conduct daily safety briefings and assure continual adherence to all safety policies during all operations.
-Contributes to and maintains a positive and safe work attitude. - Assign and supervise sub-groups of crew members operating at various project locations. - Assume responsibility for the inspection and maintenance of all facilities, tools, equipment and vehicles assigned to the fuels crew. - Assist in the research and preparation of grant requests for fuels reduction projects and equipment. - Assist in the development and implementation of fuels management and fire hazard reduction plans. - > Supervise firefighting crews at wildland fire incidents and prescribed burns. - ➤ Direct resources from other agencies when operating within the Fire District. - Assist in the development of training programs.
-Provide training, education, and technical expertise in wildland fire qualifications. - > Develop and implement prescribed burn plans. - Perform Defensible Space Evaluations. - ➤ Design and implement fuels reduction projects in a manner that complies with State and Federal laws and regulations. - ➤ Implements management policy and operating procedures for Crew and ensures employee compliance. - Recommends promotions, commends outstanding performance, takes disciplinary action when needed, resolves employee complaints, and completes the standard evaluation forms for each employee. - Assists in the recruitment and selection of crew personnel and establishing crew policies and procedures.
+- > Responsibilities and duties include but are not limited to the following. - Coordinate and direct fuels crewmembers in daily fuels reduction, chipping, and wildland fire fighting operations and assignments. - > Supervise the fuels crew in meeting standards for safety and productivity. - Organize and prepare the fuels crew for a variety of projects and wildland fire fighting assignments. - Ensure that the fuels crew meets and maintains minimum training qualifications as set by the Fire District and the National Wildland Coordination Group, including physical fitness. - Track and report fuels crew hours.
+Approve and submit crew time sheets to Fuels Reduction Battalion Chief or Fuels Management Officer at end of pay period. - Conduct daily safety briefings and assure continual adherence to all safety policies during all operations.
+Contributes to and maintains a positive and safe work attitude. - Assign and supervise sub-groups of crew members operating at various project locations. - Assume responsibility for the inspection and maintenance of all facilities, tools, equipment and vehicles assigned to the fuels crew. - Assist in the research and preparation of grant requests for fuels reduction projects and equipment. - Assist in the development and implementation of fuels management and fire hazard reduction plans. - Supervise firefighting crews at wildland fire incidents and prescribed burns. - > Direct resources from other agencies when operating within the Fire District. - Assist in the development of training programs.
+Provide training, education, and technical expertise in wildland fire qualifications. - > Develop and implement prescribed burn plans. - Perform Defensible Space Evaluations. - Design and implement fuels reduction projects in a manner that complies with State and Federal laws and regulations. - Implements management policy and operating procedures for Crew and ensures employee compliance. - Recommends promotions, commends outstanding performance, takes disciplinary action when needed, resolves employee complaints, and completes the standard evaluation forms for each employee. - Assists in the recruitment and selection of crew personnel and establishing crew policies and procedures.

-- ➤ Leads daily physical conditioning program to assure the crews physical stamina for fire fighting. - Performs fire prevention and education functions as assigned. - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines. - ➤ Distribute wildfire prevention educational materials to raise wildfire awareness, gains public participation in TDFPD programs, and builds a successful reputation. - Participates in Fire Investigations. - Other duties as assigned by the Fuels Management Battalion Chief.
+- Leads daily physical conditioning program to assure the crews physical stamina for fire fighting. - > Performs fire prevention and education functions as assigned. - Understand and demonstrate a general working knowledge of Defensible Space and Living With Fire guidelines. - Distribute wildfire prevention educational materials to raise wildfire awareness, gains public participation in TDFPD programs, and builds a successful reputation. - Participates in Fire Investigations. - > Other duties as assigned by the Fuels Management Battalion Chief.

-- Qualification as CRWB (S-290, S-230) - Qualification as RXB3 and FIRB within 1 year of employment - Qualification as RXB2 within 2 years of employment - Qualification as ICT 4 within 2 years of employment - Qualification as Class B Faller - Current CPR card and EMT within 2 years of employment - ➤ Valid state of Nevada or California driver's license
+- ▶ Qualification as CRWB (S-290, S-230). - > Qualification as RXB3 and FIRB within 1 year of employment. - > Qualification as RXB2 within 3 years of employment. - > Qualification as ICT 4 within 2 years of employment. - > Ability to pass Work Capacity Test at the Arduous Level. - Qualification as Class B Faller. - > Current CPR card and EMT within 2 years of employment. - > Valid state of Nevada or California driver's license. - Resides within seventy-five (75) road miles of a Tahoe Douglas Fire Protection District fire station.

-- ➤ Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics - > Knowledge of air operations and safety procedures - ➤ Knowledge of federal, state and local fire regulations - Knowledge of the Incident Command System - ➤ Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis - ➤ Knowledge of local fire contracts and agreements - Ability to operate and maintain various types of fire-fighting equipment - > Skill in written and verbal communication - Knowledge of supervisory techniques - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures - ➤ Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities - Completion of I-200, L-280, S-270, S-260, S-234
+- Knowledge of wildland fire operations and Urban Interface wildland firefighting techniques sufficient to determine strategy and tactics; - Knowledge of air operations and safety procedures; - ➤ Knowledge of federal, state and local fire regulations; - Knowledge of the Incident Command System; - Knowledge of wildland fire management, planning and practices including prescribed fire, fuel management, fire histories, and fire hazard analysis; - Knowledge of local fire contracts and agreements; - > Ability to operate and maintain various types of fire-fighting equipment; - Skill in written and verbal communication; - Knowledge of supervisory techniques; - Knowledge of personnel, fiscal, property, and purchasing guidelines and procedures; - Ability to lead others and ability to maintain cooperative relationships with those contacted in the course of work activities; - > Ability to lift and/or move up to 50 pounds; - Completion of I-200, L-280, S-270, S-260, S-234.